 If students wish to accelerate their enrollment in medical school and forgo the glide year, there are options to do so via “linkage” arrangements with select medical schools.

-As the decision to pursue linkage can be complex, students who are interested in a linkage program must discuss it with their advisers.
-Additionally, students will have the chance to speak directly with the schools’ admissions team and current students to make the most informed decision.
+Students who are interested in a linkage program must discuss it with their advisers, because the decision to pursue linkage can be complex.
+Additionally, students have the chance to speak directly with the schools’ admissions team and current students to make the most informed decision.

 - Boston University School of Medicine